kjhass/PublicKB/Accounts & Users/roles-faq.md

 **Q: Specifically what actions does each role allow a user to perform?**

-A: For a complete list of actions that can be performed in the platform broken down by role, reference the [Role Permissions Matrix](../Accounts & Users/role-permissions-matrix.md).
+A: For a complete list of actions that can be performed in the platform, broken down by role, reference the [Role Permissions Matrix](../Accounts & Users/role-permissions-matrix.md).

 **Q: How are these roles different from the previous ones that were available?**